Program Completion Requirements - Dietetic Internship

 The Bastyr University Dietetic Internship participates in the spring computer matching application process.
 Applicants to the internship must submit their application materials through Dietetic Internship Centralized Application Services (DICAS) by the February deadline established by The Academy of Nutrition and Dietetics.
 Fees associated with this centralized application process are $40 for the first application, and $20 for each additional application.

 The following items must be uploaded by each applicant to the DICAS site:

 - Completed Academy of Nutrition and Dietetics (The Academy) Dietetic Internship application.

 - Three references (Academy waiver and recommendation form): one reference related to work experience and two references related to academic performance.

 - DPD Verification Statement or Declaration of Intent.

-In addition to the above items, the following two supplemental application materials are required for the Bastyr University Dietetic Internship.
+In addition, the following supplemental materials are required for the Bastyr University Dietetic Internship: